 Syracuse, New York and Onondaga County is a wonderful wheelchair accessible destination.
 With plenty of outdoor activities, family experiences, attractions and restaurants.
 Let's get into why Syracuse is a great place to visit.
+Throughout the month of July, we celebrate and recognize Disability Pride Month not only in Onondaga County but throughout the United States.

 For The Outdoorsy Folk